 Nanjing Road starts at the Bund, and it continues for 5.5 km (3.4-miles) until Jing’an Temple and West Yan’an Street.
 It is China’s premier shopping strip and a must-see destination for fashion shoppers.
 Thanks to its status as a treaty port, this English Concession and later International Settlement became a shopping destination many years ago.

 Walking along Nanjing Road is fascinating.
 The street, lined with hotels, restaurants and shops of all kinds, seems busy no matter what time you are here.
 You’ll find many western brands, along with local ones and others that I haven’t heard of.
-The street is full of lights and people, both tourists and locals alike.
-From McDonald’s to Tiffany’s to street vendors, the options are wide and varied.
+The street is full of lights and people, tourists and locals alike.
+The options are wide and varied, from McDonald’s to Tiffany’s to street vendors.
 If you want some shopping done during your time in Shanghai, this is the place to be.

 Visit the Jing‘an Temple